Dogs have been gifted with a dazzling sense of smell, they are in the top 10 most powerful sniffers in the animal kingdom.

 Be careful where you place mothballs and make sure they are out of reach for both kids and dogs.

 Mothballs are used to kill moths and other kinds of insects and they contain Naphthalene that slowly releases fumes that are repellent to most pets and not only dogs.

 Mothballs are toxic to dogs especially when ingested but still, long-term exposure could have the same results.

-Most ground spices have strong flavors and smells that make most of us sneeze if inhaled, so they sure are stronger to a dog’s sensitive smell sense.
+Most ground spices have strong flavors and smell that makes most of us sneeze if inhaled, so they sure are stronger than a dog’s sensitive smell sense.

 However, none of the ground spices other than chili that we already talked about is harmful to dogs, they just hate the smell like most strong smells.